focuscurrency/focus/README.md

 ## Where to get help

-Discord is the preferred method of communication for NERVA
+Discord is the preferred method of communication for FOCUS

 [Discord](https://discord.gg/jsdbEns)

-## Compiling NERVA from source
+## Compiling FOCUS from source

-[Building the NERVA CLI tools](https://bitbucket.org/snippets/nerva-project/kejLB4/building-the-nerva-cli-tools): To build and run the CLI tools
+[Building the FOCUS CLI tools](https://bitbucket.org/snippets/focus-project/kejLB4/building-the-focus-cli-tools): To build and run the CLI tools

-[NERVA CLI: Getting Started](https://bitbucket.org/snippets/nerva-project/KeLrBy/nerva-cli-getting-started): To get the basics on how to create a wallet and mine NERVA, along with some useful information on common commands
+[FOCUS CLI: Getting Started](https://bitbucket.org/snippets/focus-project/KeLrBy/focus-cli-getting-started): To get the basics on how to create a wallet and mine FOCUS, along with some useful information on common commands